Diokuz/baron/readme.md

 - Customizable scrollbar design with full CSS support.
 - No strong dependencies on jQuery.
 - Plugin system (fixable headers, sticky footer, autotests and more)
+- (new) Can be inited on hidden blocks

 Baron just hides the system scrollbar, without removing it.
 This guarantees scrolling will work on any system where the CSS property 'overflow: scroll' is applied.